samh7/nestjs-api-starter/README.md

+### NOTE!!!!!!!!!!!!!!!!!!
+- DEPSITE THE NAME DONT USE IT AS A STARTER!
+- ONLY COPY THE PARTS THAT YOU WANT TO USE!
+- I USE IT TO EXPERIMENT NESTJS CONCEPTS!

 # NestJS API Starter

 A robust starter template for building REST APIs with NestJS, TypeORM, and MySQL.
 This template includes authentication, user management, email verification, rate limiting, and best practices for configuration and validation.